Lucretius/vault_raft_snapshot_agent/README.md

 #### Google Storage

-`bucket` - The Google Storage Bucket to write to
+`bucket` - The Google Storage Bucket to write to.

 #### Azure Storage